 Applications on real data

-The MRLens code has applied to the COSMOS and it has enabled to show a good spatial correlation between visible and dark matter (Massey et al, Nature, 2007).
+The MRLens code has been applied to the COSMOS and it has enabled to show a good spatial correlation between visible and dark matter (Massey et al, Nature, 2007).

-The Flens (that includes MRLens and FASTLens) have been applied to the MACS J0717+3745 galaxy cluster field (Jullo, Pires et al. 2014), and reveal the filamentary structure discovered in Jauzac et al. (2012).
+The Flens codes (that includes MRLens and FASTLens) have been applied to the MACS J0717+3745 galaxy cluster field (Jullo, Pires et al. 2014), and reveal the filamentary structure discovered in Jauzac et al. (2012).

-The following software are publicly available:
+The following software packages are publicly available:

 - Software FASTLens : FASTLens (Fast STatistics for weak Lensing) is a package written in C++ that includes: an inpainting code to derive complete weak lensing mass maps from incomplete shear maps, a power spectrum estimator, a bispectrum estimator (for equilateral and isoscele configurations).
 We propose also a new method to compute fastly and accurately the power spectrum and the bispectrum with a polar FFT algorithm.